Legal Resources

 The compilation covers 14 European Union member states as well as Ukraine, Moldova, the United Kingdom and Russia.

-CONTACT WITH THE OUTSIDE WORLD In Germany, a Higher Regional Court reiterated that when refusing requests for prison leave, the prison administration must give concrete elements substantiating a risk to escape or to commit new crimes:
+In Germany, a Higher Regional Court reiterated that when refusing requests for prison leave, the administration prison must give concrete elements substantiating a risk to escape or to commit new crimes.

 In Greece, the Supreme Civil and Criminal Court Prosecutor’s Office issued a circular on prisoners’ rights to visit seriously ill close relatives or, in case of death, to attend their funerals.
 The circular follows the publication of a ECtHR judgment that found a violation in the case of a prisoner who could not visit his sick mother and later attend her funeral.